SpencerLuck/Future-Spot-Arbitrage/README.md

 The intention of this strategy is not to make a huge amount of arbitrage profit, that is highly unlikely, but instead to provide a different take on cryptocurrency arbitrage that I haven’t seen discussed before.
 And the live arbitrage trading bot is a small coding exercise in itself.

+The FutureSpotArbitrageExploration notebook details the simple process of testing the arbitrage theory and examining if theoretical opportunities exist.
+The AbritrageTradingBot is a simple live trading bot that uses an Future-Spot mean and third quartile based arbitrage strategy.
+The Abitrage Utils file contains dictionaries of target cryptocurrencies and historical mean and quartile values used in live trading.
+These historical values would likely need updating at regular intervals and the length of historical data used is another hyperparameter open to tuning.